 With so much to see, we’ve narrowed our day-to-day coverage to showcase only the hottest tech being talked about.
 Here are a few showstoppers we’ve heard about from CES 2016.
 Remember—pricing and availability are still unknown to us, but you can check back for more updates on these and more products at B&H Photo Video Pro Audio.
 For full coverage of the latest photo and video announcements at CES, please click here.

 As we move on to the next round of CES announcements, there’s a general feeling that CES has failed somehow at wowing us this year.
 New tech, like virtual reality and self-driving cars, make for good press, but practical applications and mainstream integration might be years away.
 So what are we left with?
-If you’re a tech trendsetter, you have to be happy with the little things, such as USB C integration, Thunderbolt 3 and the downsizing of computers (mark my words: mini PCs will hit their stride this year).
+If you’re a tech trendsetter, you have to be happy with the little things, such as USB C integration, Thunderbolt 3—with its promised data transfer speed of 40GB/s, four times the original Thunderbolt’s speed—and the downsizing of computers (mark my words: mini PCs will hit their stride this year).